Haichuan-Yang/Wesoft-research-group/content/authors/yuxin-zhang/_index.md

 user_groups:
   - Researchers
 ---
 She received her master's degree in Management from the University of Toyama in Japan, 2022.
 She worked as an intern in the investment and development department of [Shimao Service Group](https://www.shimaogroup.com/index.html), where she was mainly responsible for market development and writing cooperation proposals.
 She is also interested in artificial intelligence algorithm research and is currently working as a trainee algorithm engineer at Wesoft Company Ltd. as an online intern.
+Her current research interests are time series prediction, differential evolution, economics, and marketing.[](https://velvety-frangollo-5d54c2.netlify.app/event/renewable-energy-engineering-optimization/)